 - By far, the best tool for discovering new organizations is Google (or whatever search engine you prefer).
 Use keywords that include both WHERE you can intern and different combinations of terms related to your interests.
 For example “Austin alternative medicine” or “San Antonio mental health.”
 Work it until you hit the right keywords.
 Generally, you’ll see interesting organizations pop up immediately.

-- Austin’s public radio station KUT features a different non-profit organization every month.
+- Mission Capital maintains a job board, including internships, for non-profits in the Austin area.
+Austin’s public radio station KUT features a different non-profit organization every month.
 Here’s an archive of their featured non-profits

 - For internships anywhere in the country that deal broadly with environmental conservation, check out the Student Conservation Association.

 - BE CAREFUL: Interns have become a (usually free) commodity in today’s job market, and many, many companies now exist that profit by charging students money for the service of connecting them with internships around the world, often for two weeks of unpaid work combined with food, lodging, and tourist excursions.
 The quality of these for-profit services varies widely, so be cautious.
 I prefer to work out opportunities directly with organizations for semester-long substantive internships with little or no additional costs beyond tuition and fees.